luciditysoftware/composer-installer/README.md

 If you wish to use a different directory, you can supply that using the environment variable `COMPOSER_MODULE_DIRECTORY`, either within your .bash_profile or on the cli at runtime.
 Additionally, you can disable by setting the `COMPOSER_DISABLE_LOCAL_MODULES=true` environment variable.

-### Installation Artifacts
+### Installation Manifest
-If you need to easily access a list of locally installed modules, a JSON artifact can be generated for you.
+If you need to easily access a list of locally installed modules, a JSON manifest can be generated for you.
 This can be useful for integrating local branches into CI workflows

-If you supply the environment variable `COMPOSER_INSTALL_ARTIFACT_PATH` with a writeable file path, a JSON file in the following format will be generated for you.
+If you supply the environment variable `COMPOSER_INSTALL_MANIFEST_PATH` with a writeable file path, a JSON file in the following format will be generated for you.

 ```
 {